KarinOldbring/hang-man/README.md

 ### **Play or not**

-* Expected Outcomes: The player is asked if they want to play, player is supposed to answer by entering either Y, for yes, or No, for no. Any other inputs are expected to return an error message and request the player to choose
+* Expected Outcomes: The player is asked if they want to play, player is supposed to answer by entering either Y, for yes, or N, for no. Any other inputs are expected to return an error message and request the player to choose

-* Test: I tried correct inputs (Y and N) as well as incorrect inputs, digits, blanks, other signsand letters.
+* Test: I tried the correct inputs (Y and N) as well as incorrect inputs, digits, blanks, other signs and letters.

-* Result: Correct inputs progressed the code correctly and incorrect inputs displayed a messeage prompting the player for the right input.
+* Result: Correct inputs progressed the code correctly and incorrect inputs displayed a message prompting the player for the right input.

 * Verdict: Code functioned as intented and did not break at any stage.